 “To change your life, you have to change yourself.
-To change yourself you have to change your mindset.”
+To change yourself you have to change your mindset.” -Wilson Kanadi

-In life it is imperative to master a strong and disciplined mindset.
+In life, it is imperative to master a strong and disciplined mindset.
 It can be developed and nurtured over time and gives you the ability and agility to own your thoughts.
 Your thoughts and way of thinking determine how you feel and therefore the action you do or don’t take.

 In a leadership role, if you are focusing and building your thoughts on catching your team out then I can almost guarantee you will.
 The mind is an amazing machine and will actually sort and perceive the world to tune in on what you are focusing on.
-On the flip side if you have the belief as I do, to build a strength-based team, you will identify strengths in all team members and leverage this for the good.
+On the flip side, if you have the belief as I do, to build a strength-based team, you will identify strengths in all team members and leverage this for the good.

 Mindsets are basically beliefs, beliefs about you such as talent, intellect, skill and who you are.
-Carol Dweck, a renowned Stanford university psychologist believes there are two types of mindsets we can apply to these factors.
+Carol Dweck, a renowned Stanford University psychologist believes there are two types of mindsets we can apply to these factors.

 This is where you apply the belief that what you have and what you are is a given and can’t be changed.
 You see this as fixed and cannot be changed or developed.
-A typical behavior of somebody with this mindset is that they give up easily, avoid anything that challenges them and believe effort is wasted time.
+A typical behaviour of somebody with this mindset is that they give up easily, avoid anything that challenges them and believe effort is wasted time.
 They are usually not open to feedback and self-growth and believe that intellect is something you have or haven’t got.
 Many times when stuck in a fixed mindset you feel threatened by the success of others.
 Overall this mindset keeps you “frozen” in time.
 We all come across people with this mindset, and if like me, being the polar opposite it can be really frustrating and toxic

 When you adopt a growth a mindset the sky is the limit!
 You believe intellect can be increased and developed.
 You take feedback on board and apply it to better yourself and you believe in the effort to grow yourself and make the effort to do this.
-Successful leaders have a growth mindset and this is vital as your mindset can instill belief not only in you but in your team and their abilities and your overall connection with the team and results.
+Successful leaders have a growth mindset and this is vital as your mindset can instil belief not only in you but in your team and their abilities and your overall connection with the team and results.
 People with a growth mindset enjoy seeing others succeed and use this as inspiration and some even emulate this success as a motivator.

 It makes sense to nurture and develop a Growth Mindset.
 It has been proven this mindset can foster motivation and productivity, especially in a leadership role.
 It also contributes to one of the most important aspects of leadership, which is developing and enhancing relationships.